 Tampa Bay Lightning fans now have new details on where to watch games this season on The Spot – Tampa Bay 66.

 In May, the team along with Scripps Sports announced the games will broadcast on The Spot – Tampa Bay 66.
 You can tune in via broadcast channel 66.1.
 Now, there's a list of where you can find The Spot - Tampa Bay 66 on cable and streaming platforms.
-Cable and streaming options include Charter Spectrum (channel 17), DirecTV (66), Frontier (23), Blue Stream (5), Summit (9) and fuboTV.
+Cable, satellite and streaming options include Charter Spectrum (channel 17), DirecTV (66), Frontier (23), Blue Stream (5), Summit (9) and fuboTV.

 Lightning games will also stream live through the existing Lightning app for $66 per season.
 Fans can subscribe on computers, mobile devices and smart TV platforms, including Roku, Amazon Fire TV and Apple TV.